ankurp/osmc-web-remote/README.md

 Then go to `http://localhost:4000`

  `npm run build` will watch for files in `app` folder and concat all the assets and generate the output in `dist` folder.
-Webserver is server `dist` folder.
+Webserver is serving `dist` folder.